-In its projects on information and communication technology, TA-SWISS focuses on the process of social change, and on topics that impact on privacy.
+In its projects in the information and communication technologies sector, TA-SWISS is particularly interested in the process of social change, and also in developments that affect the private sphere.

 Civil drones, a future technology ?